draconisPW/PWMAngband/docs/option.rst

 Risky casting ``risky_casting``
-  Allow the player to cast spells while not having the required amount of mana at the risk of damaging constitution and getting paralyzed
+  Allow the player to cast spells while not having the required amount of mana at the risk of damaging constitution and getting paralyzed.

 ..

-Use single items from floor instantly ``quick_floor`` This option enables instant using of single items on the floor instead of displaying a menu with one item
+Use single items from floor instantly ``quick_floor`` This option enables instant using of single items on the floor instead of displaying a menu with one item.

+..

+Hide trap/terrain description on status line ``hide_terrain`` This option hides trap/terrain description on status line.

+..

+Disable Enter menu ``disable_enter``
+  This option disables the Enter menu.

 Birth options
 -------------